tus/tus-js-client/README.md

 provides other capabilities but also restrictions, tus-js-client will have a slightly changed behavior when used in the context of a Node.js application:

-* The `onProgress` event handler will not be invoked during a request's body is transmitted but only once a `PATCH` request is finished.
-Therefore, it may only be emitted once, depending on the value of the `chunkSize` value.
-Basically, it behaves very similar to the `onChunkComplete` event.

 * As the Web Storage API is only available in browser environments, tus-js-client will not be able store the URLs of created uploads allowing automatic resuming.
 Please consult the documentation for the `tus.canStoreURLs`